apollographql/apollo-client/react-docs/source/server-side-rendering.md

 <h3 id="getDataFromTree">Using `getDataFromTree`</h3>

-The `getDataFromTree` function takes your React tree, determines which queries are needed to render them, and then fetches them all (it does this recursively if you have nested queries).
-It returns a promise which returns the React Context provided by `ApolloProvider` (you can use this to get the current store state with `context.store.getState()`).
+The `getDataFromTree` function takes your React tree, determines which queries are needed to render them, and then fetches them all.
+It does this recursively down the whole tree if you have nested queries.
+It returns a promise which resolves to the React Context provided by `ApolloProvider`, and you can use this to get the current store state with `context.store.getState()`.

-At the point that the promise returns, your Apollo Client will be completely initialized, which should mean your app will now render instantly (all queries are prefetched) and you can return the stringified results to the request:
+At the point that the promise resolves, your Apollo Client store will be completely initialized, which should mean your app will now render instantly (since all queries are prefetched) and you can return the stringified results in the response:

 ```js
 import { getDataFromTree } from "react-apollo/server"